brucec0des/SQL-Python-Walmart-Project/README.md

 ## Project Overview

 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
+I utilized Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
 This project helped me to refine my skills in data manipulation, SQL querying, and data pipeline creation.

 ---